For years, many marketers, communication specialists, and first-generation bloggers believed in the notion that ‘Content is king.’

 It makes you relevant.

-Social media marketing primarily operates on the premise of building the connection to your audience.
+Social media marketing primarily operates on the premise of building a connection to your audience.
 Establishing a rapport, however, would not be possible if you don’t make yourself relevant to what they need.

 But how can you be relevant?